 Research metrics aim to quantify and monitor the importance of published research.
-The need to measure research performance is largely driven by the necessity to make funding decisions, but citation metrics are also used in some university ranking methodologies and may be used when benchmarking institutions.
+The need to measure research performance is largely driven by the necessity to make funding decisions, but citation metrics are also used in some university ranking methodologies and when benchmarking institutions.
 There are limitations to research metrics and consequently there is a wide range of discussion and activity in the area of responsible metrics to ensure that measures are used responsibly and that stakeholders experience a level playing field.

 Individual researchers might use metrics as evidence for promotion, job applications or as part of a grant application, or to inform a publication and communication strategy.
 The publications analysed are usually, but not exclusively, journal articles.